RecycleAppHSE/backend/API.md

      ]
 }
 ```
+* if `pointId` is not specified, all is returned.

-`shedule` is null when schedule is not specified.
+* `shedule` is null when schedule is not specified.

 ## Suggest correction